open-formulieren/open-forms/docs/configuration/registration/zgw.rst

    * **Zaaktype**: Select the default Zaaktype to be used to create the Zaak. *For example:* ``https://example.com/catalogi/api/v1/zaaktypen/1/``
    * **Informatieobjecttype**: Fill in the URL of the Informatieobjecttype to be used to create the Document. *For example:* ``https://example.com/catalogi/api/v1/informatieobjecttypen/1/``
    * **Organisatie RSIN**: Fill the RSIN to be referred to in the created objects. *For example:* ``123456789``
+   * **Medewerker roltype**: Fill in the URL of the Roltype to be used when creating a role for an employee filling in a form for a citizen or company.
+For example: ``https://example.com/catalogi/api/v1/roltypen/2/``

 7. Click **Opslaan**